godleon/concourse_ci_lab/09.rally/configs/issue.md

 ## nova

+- NovaServers.boot_and_associate_floating_ip
+> Conflict: Multiple possible networks found, use a Network ID to be more specific.

+- NovaServers.boot_and_live_migrate_server
+> Error BadRequest: overcloud-compute-0.localdomain is not on local storage: Block migration can not be used with shared storage.

 - NovaKeypair.boot_and_delete_server_with_keypair
 > Error Conflict: Multiple possible networks found, use a Network ID to be more specific.

 - NovaSecGroup.boot_and_delete_server_with_secgroups
 > Error Forbidden: Quota exceeded for resources: ['security_group'].

+## neutron

+- NeutronLoadbalancerV1.create_and_delete_healthmonitors
+> Invalid scenario argument: 'Neutron extension lbaas is not configured'`

+- NeutronLoadbalancerV1.create_and_delete_pools
+> Invalid scenario argument: 'Neutron extension lbaas is not configured'`

+- NeutronLoadbalancerV1.create_and_delete_vips
+> Invalid scenario argument: 'Neutron extension lbaas is not configured'`

 ```json